walidza/VendingMachineRp/README.md

 - delallvending [ remove all vinding machine in the server]-"LeadScripter"

-If you want to report a problem with the script you can @contact me via
+If you want to report a problem with the script you can @ contact me via

 - Facebook  https://www.facebook.com/profile.php?id=100010749547205